joeyparrish/kinetoscope/hardware/README.md

        assembly:
        - J1 & J2 (female headers on top of the board, 1x16 and 1x12
          respectively, where the Featherwing plugs in)
+     - The following **must** be done by hand, because JLCPCB will only populate one side of the board:
        - J3 (male header on the bottom of the board, where it attaches to the Microcontroller Board)